 - a.
 The score for all forfeits will be recorded as 14-0 (the same as a 2-inning run-ruled game). - b.
 If a team forfeits all their games in pool play the team is NOT automatically the last seed.
 The team will have a 0-3 record, allowing 42 runs and scoring 0.
-If another team goes 0-3 and allows more than 42 runs they would be a lower seed.

-28. Electronic Communication

-- a.
-Electronic communication between the coach in the dugout and catcher ONLY is allowed.
-No other players may have electronic communication devices on their body, including the pitcher. - b.
-Violation of this rule will result in a first warning and on the second infraction, the ejection of the manager.
+If another team goes 0-3 and allows more than 42 runs they would be a lower seed. - 28.
+Electronic Communication - a.
+A team may utilize exclusively one-way electronic communication devices from the dugout/bench only (on defense) and from the dugout/ bench or the coach's box (on offense) for the relaying of signals to players.
+The device must be worn as designed by the manufacturer.
+No two-way communication devices, such as cell phones, pagers, walkie-talkies, etc., are allowed to be worn or carried onto the playing field.
+The choice to supply and utilize the one-way communication devices shall be an individual team decision, and any team utilizing them shall be legally permitted to do so.
+The penalty for misuse of this technology is the removal of the technology from all players and coaches for the balance of the game.
+Any continued violation will result in the ejection of the manager from the game.